aerospike/aerospike-client-python/doc/client.rst

         * **begin** Optional :class:`int` signifying which partition to start at.
 Default: 0 (the first partition)
         * **count** Optional :class:`int` signifying how many partitions to process.
 Default: 4096 (all partitions)
-        * **digest** Optional class`dict` containing the keys "init" and "value" signifying whether the digest has been calculated, and the digest value.
+        * **digest** Optional :class:`dict` containing the keys "init" and "value" signifying whether the digest has been calculated, and the digest value.
             |   **init**: :class:`bool` Whether the digest has been calculated.
             |   **value**: :class:`bytearray` The bytearray value of the digest, should be 20 characters long.
             |       ``# Example digest dict.``